darenma/MultitaskCognition/README.md

 ## Step 1: Co-registration and Segmentation using [FSL-FAST](https://web.mit.edu/fsl_v5.0.10/fsl/doc/wiki/FAST.html) on MRI files.

+For example: `fast -t 1 -n 3 -H 0.1 -I 4 -l 20.0 -o output_name input_image.nii.gz`

+Here `-t 1` means we are executing on T1-weighted images, and `-n 3` tells the model to segment for 3 tissues (GM, WM, CSF)

+The `.nii` NIFTI files were obtained by using the dcm to nii tool in Python, or, some websites have provided them directly.

 ## Step 2: Train the UNet and MedicalNet Models.